Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces

 Note that in the above manipulations we used the fact that harmonic functions on connected manifolds without boundary are constant functions due to the maximum principle and, therefore, have multiplicity one.
 Expressing the trace over transverse vectors in terms of the full vector and its longitudinal part, and taking into account the corresponding zero modes, we can explicitly check that the scalar contributions cancel\footnote{As a matter of fact, one could already guess this from the fact that $\overline{S}{}^\rho{}_\mu$ is traceless.
 Indeed, one can isolate its longitudinal components simply extracting $\zeta_\mu$ without dealing with extra scalar modes.
-In other words, the scalar fields appearing in the decomposition of $\overline{S}{}^\rho{}_\mu$ are just the longitudinal components of $\zeta_\mu$ that we now reinsert in the vector field.} and we have
+In other words, the scalar fields appearing in the decomposition of $\overline{S}{}^\rho{}_\mu$ are just the longitudinal components of $\zeta_\mu$ that we now reinsert in the vector field.} and we have { }

-Let us now turn our attention to the trace computed over $A_{\perp\mu\nu}$.
-Note that $A_{\mu\nu}$ is trivially traceless and, therefore, the twice-longitudinal modes do not contribute to its decomposition